 You can also create the perception of an even faster website by using loading spinners or showing placeholder content.

-2. PWA's have to be integrated
+2. Progressive web apps have to be integrated

 A Progressive web app should feel like it's part of your device.
 It should be integrated, which means it shows app-like behaviour and uses device capabilities.